teresahanak/wikipedia-life-expectancy/README.md

 ![sqlite_snippet2.jpg](sqlite_snippet2.jpg)
 ### Combine here.
 ![data_to_df_snippet.jpg](data_to_df_snippet.jpg)
-### Clean, clean, clean, clean, clean... and clean some more, then preprocess.
+### Clean, clean, clean, clean, clean... and clean some more, explore and analyze, then preprocess.
 ![data_preproc_snippet.jpg](data_preproc_snippet.jpg)
-### The rest is EDA and modeling.
+### The rest is modeling.

 ## Table of Contents